overturetool/overturetool.github.io/_netmeetings/Net-Meeting-135.md

 #### VDMJ

+Added a [wiki](https://github.com/nickbattle/vdmj/wiki) to the GitHub site.
+Rather than being a separate version of the PDF documentation, it's presented as a conversation _about_ the PDF documentations, with links to them.

 #### VSCode Extension

 We have two MSc students looking at a new release pipeline and how to use DevOps to improve the integration of different components into the extension.

+#### LSP Server

 ##  Release Planning